ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/poc/README.md

 local service normalizes platform/license boilerplate, resolves trusted Arm result URLs and article titles to catalog records, and combines KB evidence with catalog description matching and a small reviewed capability vocabulary.
-This is a **hybrid retrieval baseline**, not an unrestricted conversational model or proof that the unmodified KB endpoint meets the requirement on its own.
+This is a **hybrid retrieval baseline**.
+No LLM or model API key is required.
+It does not establish that the unmodified KB endpoint meets the requirement on its own, and it does not provide unrestricted conversational reasoning.

 Every displayed identity comes from a Hugo-generated catalog using the same package source files as the UI.
 Stable source-file IDs distinguish commercial